Volunteer with us because…

 What is Meals on Wheels?
 Meals on Wheels is a nationwide network of community-based, non-profit programs dedicated to providing older adults who are 60 years old or older and either home-bound or have difficulty shopping/cooking a nutritious meal, a friendly visit and a quick safety check.

 What will I be doing when I volunteer?
 The volunteer job is delivering meals and friendly greetings to home-bound older adults.
 Most typically, this involves picking up meals at a central location and delivering them along a predetermined route directly to the homes of several older adults in the area.
-Most deliveries are done between 10 a.m. and 1 p.m.
+Deliveries are done during the weekdays.
 Once you are done, you return the delivery packaging items, report to the site coordinator and get back on your way.

 What is Medicare Counseling?
 The Council on Aging provides free, unbiased Medicare counseling to Medicare-eligible older adults.
 The Council on Aging is the sponsoring agency in Central Oregon for the Oregon Senior Health Insurance Benefits Assistance program also known as SHIBA.
 SHIBA is a program of the Oregon Department of Consumer and Business Services.
 The purpose of the SHIBA program is to protect the insurance buying public through one-on-one counseling, consumer education and referral services.